Saturday, December 6, 2025

 A woman carries donated clothes through a market | Courtesy Dead White Man’s Clothes

-Uganda wants the textile waste problem solved urgently.
-In August, the country’s president Yoweri Museveni said he was introducing a ban on the importation of secondhand clothing.
+Uganda is one country that wants the textile waste problem solved urgently.
+In 2023, the country’s president, Yoweri Museveni, said he was introducing a ban on the importation of secondhand clothing.
 “They are for dead people.
 When a white person dies, they gather their clothes and send them to Africa,” he said.

 But some have criticized Museveni’s ban.
 Writing for The Guardian, Ugandan designer Bobby Kolade, who specializes in repurposing secondhand clothing, explained: “Secondhand clothes don’t come from the dead.
 That’s not how fast-fashion systems work.
 People don’t die quickly enough for fast fashion, only trends do.”